Davido's 2nd baby mama reacts after singer posted conversation with daughter

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-The singer enjoyed the funny conversation regardless and took to his Instgarm story channel with a screenshot.
+The singer enjoyed the funny conversation regardless and took to his Instagram story channel with a screenshot.

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!